aksio-insurtech/obsolete-Foundation/Source/Tooling/Templates/README.md

 You can also find more details in the [DotNet Templating Wiki](https://github.com/dotnet/templating/wiki).
 For a templating cheat sheet, go [here](https://queil.net/2018/07/dotnet-templating-cheat-sheet/).

+If you're looking to create an item template, you can follow the guide found [here](https://docs.microsoft.com/en-us/dotnet/core/tutorials/cli-templates-create-item-template).

 ## Template Parameters & Symbols

 Its possible to have parameters for templates, these are defined as symbols in the template config.